 - Install custom-height stoves, extinguishers and smoke detectors so that you can mitigate any issues that arise from smoke or fire.

-- Fence in your backyard to keep your kids safe in areas where you can’t reach them as quickly.
+- Hire a fencing company to fence in your backyard to keep your kids safe in areas where you can’t reach them as quickly.